-It's all you need to know and then some.
+Abaco Escape is all the first time visitor needs to know and then some.

 For our abbreviated version, you might want to try

-We will working our way southward, as one arrives from Florida by boat starting with Spanish Cay, Green Turtle Cay and the Cays to their south.
-The mainland resorts of Treasure Cay and Marsh Harbour, the Bahamas third largest city, will be covered too.
+We will start in the north and work our way southward, as one arrives from Florida by boat starting with Spanish Cay, Green Turtle Cay and the Cays to their south.
 All places covered are accessible for the fly-in traveler via the mainland airports of Marsh Harbour and Treasure Cay via numerous Air Carriers.
 Once you arrive, it's just a short taxi ride and then either a ferry or rental boat to get to the outlying cays.
-All of the the photos throughout our website are by the author unless indicated otherwise.
-Before we get started some general information.

-RENTING A BOAT when visiting the Cays, for us, it's a must.
+RENTING A BOAT when visiting the Cays, for us, it's a must, at least part of the time.
 The Abaconian waters are the appeal to this part of the world.
 You'll want to explore the beauty of uninhabited island beaches for some frolicking fun, fishing, picnicking, snorkeling, beach combing etc. etc. There are easily attainable islands where you can feel like the only people in the world.
 Then there are the out island watering holes - great places to meet new friends and end a day on the water with a Goombay or Kalik.
-As an alternative you might consider chartering a vessel and have your captain guide you around to places often over looked.
-Many charters come provisioned and just about all a dinghy for local exploration and getting ashore when anchored out.
+If you are not a boatsman be sure to familiarize yourself with the necessary protocols on our Boating Abaco page.
+Finally, as an alternative you might consider chartering a vessel and have your captain guide you around to places often over looked.
+Many charters come provisioned and just about all include a dinghy for local exploration and getting ashore when anchored out.
 Check out Chartering on our Boating Abaco page.

 POLARIZED is the magic word here in the Abacos .
 Get yourself a pair of Polarized Sunglasses if you don't already have them.
 They remove glare and reflection accentuating the turquoise, green and blue of the Abaco waters.
 And their through water penetration is amazing.
-If you are like myself and use glasses to read, you might want to consider a pair of polarized glasses with readers on the bottom and no magnification on the top.
-Perfect for reading on the beach or looking at a chart in a boat.
+If you are like myself and use glasses to read, consider a pair of polarized glasses with readers on the bottom and no magnification on the top, They're found at sporting goods departments.
 You might also want to consider a polarized filter on your camera.
-Your photos will then turn out like those fantastic tropical pictures we see in travel magazines.
+Your photos will amaze you.

-COMMUNICATIONS: I used to get asked, "Is there cell phone service in the Abacos?"
-And what about the internet?
-The answer is yes to both, however check your American carrier first.
+COMMUNICATIONS: The answer is yes to both cell service and internet, however check your American carrier first.
 The Bahamian area code (from the outside) is 242.
-There is WiFi, a plethora of hot spots and even internet cafés.
-For details on a mobile WiFi account when in Abaco, check out, Out Island Internet or the successor of Coconut Telegraph, BahamasWiMax, which covers from Green Turtle Cay to Little Harbour.
+Skipe works well when you know what you are doing.
+There is Island wide WiFi, plus a plethora of hot spots and even internet cafés.
+For details on a mobile WiFi account when in Abaco, check out, Out Island Internet or BahamasWiMax, both cover from Green Turtle Cay to Little Harbour.
 Expanded full island wide coverage is planed for the near future.
-Also many resorts offer an on premises computer terminal for guests.
+Many resorts also offer an on premises computer terminal for guests.
 Still with all this technology available, you'll be hard pressed to find a telephone or TV in a resort room.
-Oh, stay away from those "BLUE PAY TELEPHONES" that take any credit card.
-Last we heard they'll hit you for $20 a minute!
-Finally, the Abacos are a place to disconnect and unwind but if you must bring your lap top, here is just the excuse you'll need.
+Oh, stay away from those "BLUE PAY TELEPHONES".
+They will take any credit card but hit you with an exorbitant charge!
+Finally, the Abacos are a place to disconnect and unwind but if you must bring your lap top, and need an excuse, this will do the trick.
+It's made for the Abacos and fun too.

 MONEY: The Bahamian dollar is on par with the US dollar.
 Both are used interchangeably and you can request your change be in US as we do usually near the end of our trip.
 Your credit card company will probably tack on a "foreign transaction fee" (1-2%) for each charge.

-On Fishing: Due to over fishing, the Bahamian Government saw to it to do some serious tightening of their fishing regulations.
+On Fishing: Due to over fishing, the Gov't saw to tighten their fishing regulations.
 That includes Shellfish too - Lobster & Conch.
-Those regulations can be found here.
-On the other side of the coin, recent times have see the incursion of the Pacific Lionfish reeking havoc on the reef dwelling populace.
-Don't touch.
+If you are going it alone, those regulations can be found here.
+Using a local guide or local charter - dont worry.
+On the other side of the coin, recent times have see the incursion of the stinging spiny Pacific Lionfish reeking havoc on the reef dwelling populace.
+They are a free for all.
+Fact is, there are now numerous Lionfish Derbies to rid the reef environment of this plight.
+You'll even see then on your menu - delicious.

 Marine VHF Radio: Another practical item that we always bring is a Marine VHF Walkie Talkie.
 It's fun and invaluable tool for use in making a dinner reservation, booking a golf cart or boat rental and even hailing a taxi in Marsh Harbour.
 Even listening to the island chit chat is fun.
 But most importantly, you'll be able to listen to the Cruisers Net on CH 68 every day at 8:15 for a broadcast of the islands happenings and weather, and even a period for you to ask a question.
 More than likely your rental boat will be equipped with one.
 More info on the Cruisers Net, a recent broadcast and VHF protocol can be found on our Flotsam & Jetsam page.